mainstreamer/drupal-vagrant/README.md

      composer install

-Use rsync to immediately push any changes from your host to guest to do that - go to project root and run:
+Use rsync to immediately push any changes from your host to guest

+To do that - go to project root and run:

 vagrant rsync-auto

 to sync files from guest to host install vagrant plugin vagrant-rsync-back

     run: vagrant rsync-back

-every time you need to pull changes from your guest back to your host machine
+you need to run this every time you need to pull changes from your guest back to your host machine

-mysql user root
-mysql pass root
-access your machine from localhost:8888